fcaravana/android-app/README.md

 * [server_name:port]/code/:code

-### The '/app' folder has the html5 builded with angular and cordova:
+### The 'app' folder has the html5 builded with angular and cordova:

 * /assets/css has all the css styles